 Unicast for Outer Tunneling Packets

 As described in Section 9, the outer “Tunneling” packets (STLTP) are expected to be delivered through an RTP/UDP/IP Multicast protocol stack that uses a dedicated network link for reliable packet delivery.
 When such multicast capability is not available over the STL (e.g., when using a public network), the outer “Tunneling” packets can be delivered through an RTP/UDP/IP Unicast protocol stack.
-Since a public network may not be reliable, which can cause packet drops over the STL, redundant Streams of the outer “Tunneling” packets may be employed by enabling the redundancy field in , as shown in the example in Figure D.1.
+Since a public network may not be reliable, which can cause packet drops over the STL, redundant Streams of the outer “Tunneling” packets may be employed by enabling the redundancy field in Table 6.1, as shown in the example in Figure D.1.

 In an ATSC 3.0 Transmitter, the redundant outer “Tunneling” Streams can be aggregated to further process in the ATSC 3.0 Physical Layer chain (BICM, Framing and Interleaving, and Waveform Generation).
 The ATSC 3.0 Transmitter may use the sequence numbers carried identically on each of the RTP/UDP/IP Unicast Stream to determine which packets have been received or lost along each of the multiple unicast paths.
 Note that since the intention of employing unicast is to use unidirectional delivery from a Broadcast Gateway to ATSC 3.0 Transmitter(s), the Broadcast Gateway will have to configure the unicast destination address(es) of the ATSC 3.0 Transmitter(s), which will be assigned by the Internet Service Provider provisioning each delivery service.